Key Takeaways:

 Where Can You Work with a Human Services Degree?

 Human services workers find employment in a variety of locations from a nonprofit institution to a private company.
 They may work in child development, community services, or at human services agencies.
 As a substance abuse counselor, they may help individuals struggling with a substance abuse disorder.
-And, social workers help coordinate services for families struggling with mental illness.
-Other career options for human service practitioners are at human services organizations or in public health.

 What is Human Services?